 1832 December – The Board of Ordnance stopped using the 1760 battery on the seafront opposite the end of West Street, and removed its equipment.
 The Board retained ownership of the structure until late 1842, when it was passed over to Hastings Council, which then removed it and extended the parade over its site.

 1833 April 8 – The Hastings shipyard Ransom & Ridley had built the 72 ton cutter Prince George for Prince George of Cumberland, and on this day it was launched from their yard opposite Wellington Square.
 In front of a large crowd, the Prince named the boat, which had six guns.
 William Ransom and William Ridley, both born 1770, had been in business together since at least 1801, and carried on into the 1840s.
 They were the biggest Hastings shipbuilding firm, constructing many scores of vessels, many of them of over 100 tons.
-The town’s other large-scale shipbuilders were Thwaites & Winter, opposite Pelham Crescent, which also came to an end as the town expanded to the west.
+The town’s other large-scale shipbuilders were Thwaites & Winter, opposite Pelham Crescent, which also came to an end as the town expanded to the west, closing in 1843.

 1833 April 23 – The Hastings Mechanics’ Institution was founded.
 It provided the first library aimed at ordinary working people, the Literary Institution being for the middle class.
 It was initially based in a schoolroom in Waterloo Passage, followed by George Street, before moving in 1839 to 39½ High Street, which had been built for it by Major Vidler.